-Heather A. Conley is senior fellow and director of the Europe Program at CSIS.
-Prior to joining CSIS, Ms. Conley was a senior adviser to the Center for European Policy Analysis.
-From 2005 to 2008, she was the executive director of the Office of the Chairman of the Board at the American National Red Cross.
-From 2001 to 2005, she served as deputy assistant secretary of state in the Bureau for European and Eurasian Affairs with responsibilities for U.S. bilateral relations with the 15 countries of northern and central Europe.
+Heather A. Conley is senior vice president for Europe, Eurasia, and the Arctic and director of the Europe Program at CSIS.
+Prior to joining CSIS in 2009, she served as executive director of the Office of the Chairman of the Board at the American National Red Cross.
+From 2001 to 2005, she served as deputy assistant secretary of state in the Bureau for European and Eurasian Affairs with responsibilities for U.S. bilateral relations with the countries of northern and central Europe.
 From 1994 to 2001, she was a senior associate with an international consulting firm led by former U.S. deputy secretary of state Richard L. Armitage.
-Ms. Conley began her career in the Bureau of Political-Military Affairs at the U.S. Department of State where she served as the State Department liaison for the U.S. Department of Defense’s Global Humanitarian Assistance Program (HAP).
-Following this assignment, she was selected to serve as special assistant to the coordinator of U.S. assistance to the newly independent states of the former Soviet Union.
-Ms. Conley received her B.A. in international studies from West Virginia Wesleyan College and her M.A. in international relations from the Johns Hopkins University School of Advanced International Studies (SAIS).
+Ms. Conley began her career in the Bureau of Political-Military Affairs at the U.S. Department of State.
+She was selected to serve as special assistant to the coordinator of U.S. assistance to the newly independent states of the former Soviet Union.
+Ms. Conley is a member of the World Economic Forum’s Global Agenda Council on the Arctic and is frequently featured as a foreign policy analyst on CNN, MSNBC, BBC, NPR, and PBS.
+She received her B.A. in international studies from West Virginia Wesleyan College and her M.A. in international relations from the Johns Hopkins University School of Advanced International Studies (SAIS).